Projects

 public toilets in the county, the publics toilets on Polperro’s harbour quay

 have been operated by the Polperro CIC.
-The annual running costs are met from a combination of the door
+The annual running costs are met from a combination of the door entrance fee (currently 50p) and generous sponsorship from local

 year utilise these facilities.